Illinois No Salary History Law: Your Questions Answered

 Can an employer ask about my salary when calling my old jobs?

 No!
-The new law prohibits employers in Illinois from seeking out compensation history from an applicant’s previous or current employer whether through reference checks or in writing, unless it is already public information or the job candidate is seeking another position within the same company.
+The new law prohibits employers or their agents in Illinois from seeking out compensation history from an applicant’s previous or current employer whether through reference checks or in writing, unless it is already public information or the job candidate is seeking another position within the same company.

 Can I still have a conversation about salary with a prospective employer?